michaelasong/Capstone-Project1/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+ - Hat tip to Cindy Shin the author of the original design
-- Inspiration
-- etc

 ## 📝 License